 Once you have clarified these questions, the next stop is to go to a specialist seller.
 You describe your concerns to them and they will help narrow down the selection.
 Our team have summarised the differences between touring bikes and e-bikes for you!

 Once the question of the type of bike has been answered, the next criteria for your new favourite bike will follow.
 The optimal frame size is particularly important to ensure you can use your bike correctly.

-Good to know: You can easily calculate your required frame size yourself.
-Simply measure your stride length and multiply this by the respective bike type factor.
-If you want a mountain bike, simply multiply the stride length by 0.266 to find the optimal frame height in inches.
-Are you more of a trekking, cross or city bike type?
-Then the multiplication factor is 0.66 and you will find the appropriate frame height in centimetres.
+Good to know: You can easily calculate the frame size yourself.
+To do this, simply measure your stride length and multiply it by the respective bike type factor.
+For a mountain bike, simply multiply the stride length by a factor of 0.226 to get the optimal frame height in inches.
+Are you more of a trekking, cross or city bike rider?
+Then the multiplication factor is 0.66, and you get the right frame height in centimetres.